geoffreybennett/alsa-scarlett-gui/USAGE.md

 To manage the routing connections:

-- Click and drag from a source to a destination or a destination to a source to connect them.
-Audio from the source will then be sent to that destination.
+- Click and drag from a source to a sink or a sink to a source to connect them.
+Audio from the source will then be sent to that sink.

-- Click on a source or a destination to clear the links connected to that source/destination.
+- Click on a source or a sink to clear the links connected to that source/sink.

-Note that a destination can only be connected to one source, but one source can be connected to many destinations.
-If you want a destination to receive input from more than one source, use the mixer inputs and outputs.
+Note that a sink can only be connected to one source, but one source can be connected to many sinks.
+If you want a sink to receive input from more than one source, use the mixer inputs and outputs.

 The Presets menu can be used to clear all connections, or to set up common configurations: